Nels22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables : Lists all local variables and environment variables, and functions.

-6-create_local_variable : It creates a new local variable; BEST with the value; School
+6-create_local_variable : It creates a new local variable; BEST with the value; School.

+7-create_global_variable : It creates a new global variable; BEST with the value; School.